TrustPoint-Project/trustpoint/README.md

 pip install -r requirements.txt
 ```

+Make sure to run all following commands within the virtual env.
+You can always enter it through **source .venv/bin/activate**
+in the top directory of our trustpoint project.
+To leave it use **deactivate**.

+(.venv) should be displayed in the beginning of the cli prompt to indicate that you are indeed within the virtual env.

 ### Setting up the DB and SuperUser

 Firstly, we need to create a sqlite database for development, migrate / create the required tables and create